Effects, Penalty & Objective¶

 - \(E_{\Omega}\) is the chosen objective effect (see \(\eqref{eq:Effect_Total}\))

-One effect must be designated as the objective via is_objective=True
+One effect must be designated as the objective via is_objective=True.
+The penalty effect is automatically created and always added to the objective.

 This formulation supports multiple optimization approaches: